MarcinDoga/AthermoBase/README.md

 By the end of November 2024, AthermoBase will be fully ported to C# WPF on the .NET 8 framework.
 This transition will significantly improve animations and sound effects, and the application will gain a user-friendly GUI with interesting details.
 The WPF environment will allow a focus on application functionality and ease the burden of programming animations and effects, resulting in substantial feature updates.

-The new 2.0.0.0 WPF Update is scheduled for release on December 4, 2024.

 ### New Features Coming in 2.0.0.0 WPF Update:

 - **Installable Plugins**: Extend application functionality with plugins, and create your own plugins.